geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

   Copyright (C) 2019-2021
   ```

-As an open source project GeoNetwork requires headers out of an abudance of caution, primarily to communicate GPL license on a file by file basis.
+As an open source project GeoNetwork requires headers out of an abundance of caution, primarily to communicate GPL license on a file by file basis.

 ## Jeeves Framework

-The origional core-geonetwork engine is called ``Jeeves`` and is responsible for the core request/response dispatch system in the applicaiton.
+The original core-geonetwork engine is called ``Jeeves`` and is responsible for the core request/response dispatch system in the application.

 * The approach is based around using XML ``Element`` parameters and return values
-* This approach can be lots of fun, but you are warned that is is not strictly structured and type checked.
+* This approach can be lots of fun, but you are warned that it is not strictly structured and type checked.
 * Use of ``XmlUtls.toString(element)`` can be used when debugging to check method parameters and return values.

 There is an explicit ``JeevesEngine`` class: